Your Message isn’t fighting for attention. It’s fighting for survival.

 That’s adaptation.

-Unfortunately, corporate communication didn't get the memo., still writing for the mythical “ideal reader” sitting at a desk, reading every word.
+Unfortunately, corporate communication didn't get the memo., they're still writing for the mythical “ideal reader” sitting at a desk, reading every word.

-Assuming our audience's attention is a given:
+We assume our audience's attention is a given:

 They opened your email; you have their attention.